DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 In the [demo](/), the burning effect works this way:

-1. User mouse click is detected, burning starts;
+1. The user performs a click that starts the burning effect;
-2. The light intensity and the cloud base color are interpolated during a short time period;
+2. The light intensity and the cloud color are interpolated over a short period of time;
-3. When it's considered "burnt", the cloud slowly retrieves its original color.
+3. When the cloud is considered "burnt", it slowly retrieves its original color.

-We already added everything we need in the shader, and thus there is no addition needed to achieve this!
+We already added everything we need in the shader, and thus there is no modification needed to achieve this!

-Let's first work on a gross (but working!) version together, and I will let the refactoring as an exercise (please don't call me lazy).
+We are going to change the light intensity and color over time.
+The code can be improved and refactored.
+I will let the refactoring as an exercise (please don't call me lazy).

-We will create **3** states: **Idle**, **Burning**, and **Recovering**.
+We will create 3 states:

+1. **Idle**
+2. **Burning**
+3. **Recovering**

 _index.js_